Howe Browne, 2nd Marquess of Sligo: Early life

+Marriage and family

 Previous to his marriage, he had a relationship with the French courtesan Pauline 'Cherie' Pacquot.
-The affair produced one son, whose paternity Howe questioned upon discovering he was not Pauline's only lover.
-Following his split from Pauline, On 4 March 1816, Browne married the 16-year-old Hester Catherine, daughter of John de Burgh, 13th Earl of Clanricarde.
+The affair produced one son, William Henry Browne (1813-1817), whose paternity Howe questioned upon discovering he was not Pauline's only lover.
+He paid £1,000 a year to support Pacquot and his son.

+On 4 March 1816, Browne married the 16-year-old Hester Catherine, daughter of John de Burgh, 13th Earl of Clanricarde.
 His mother is said to have remarked that "the most remarkable likeness to Pauline that I ever saw".
 The couple had 14 children between 1817 and 1839.
 Lady Hester was a cultured woman who patronised the arts and renovated Westport House, the family seat in County Mayo, and its gardens.
 The family also had a London home at 16 Mansfield Street, Marylebone.
 With her husband, she campaigned to abolish slavery, and later to relieve the Irish famine.
 She was a patron of the Sisters of Mercy.

+Their first child, Louisa Catherine was born at Westport House in December 1816.
+Their second daughter Elizabeth was born in December 1818.
+In January 1820 his oldest son George was born and named in honour of his godfather, King George IV.
+A second son Howe who was born in January 1821 died in Florence in February 1822.
+A third daughter Catherine was born in April 1822.
+James de Burgh (‘Jem’) was born in 1823.
+John was born in Westport House in 1824.
+Harriet was born in Paris in 1827.
+Emily Charlotte was born in Westport House in 1829.
+A son Henry Ulick was born in March 1831.
+A son Richard was born in Jamaica in August 1834.
+Hester Georgina was born in July 1837 and Augusta in August 1838.
+Their last child Marianne was born in 1839.